oracularzebra/pritunl-slack-integration-docker/README.md

       - POLLER_INTERVAL=10
     volumes:
       - ./config.json:/app/config.json:ro
-      - ./hostnames.json:/app/hostnames.json:ro
+      - ./hostnames.json:/app/hostnames.json
       - pending_data:/tmp
 ```

+`hostnames.json` must be writable for `/routes watch`, `/routes unwatch`, and rejected hostname changes.
+If you omit `pid: host` or `privileged: true`, route updates can still be written to MongoDB, but automatic OpenVPN/Pritunl restart will not be able to signal host processes.

 ### Running with Docker Run (privileged)

-For OpenVPN restart to work, the container needs host PID namespace and /proc access.
+For OpenVPN restart to work, the container needs host PID namespace and permission to signal host processes.

 If MongoDB is bound to `127.0.0.1` on the host (common for Pritunl), use `--network=host` so the container's `localhost` maps to the host's loopback.
 With `--network=host`, `MONGODB_URI` should use `localhost` and port mapping (`-p`) is not needed — the app listens on the host's IP directly.